 According to the National Safety Council, 25 million students nationwide take the school bus on a daily basis.
 Approximately 26 students are killed and 9,000 injured each year in incidents involving school buses.
 Keeping alert, knowing the traffic laws, and watching out for children getting on or off school buses is key to keeping our kids safe.
+We remind our community to stop when our school buses have their stop signs out.

 Don't know the traffic laws for school buses?
 Below is information for motorists and students to help ensure our children's safety.
 For more information on Ohio traffic laws, view the Digest of Motor Vehicle Laws